 On August 15, following the sudden resignation of one of our assistant managers, 100 percent of the remaining staff of Good Vibrations Cambridge and Brookline refused to come to work and sent a list of five demands to management.

-Our name was SECSE, Solidarity with East Coast Sex Educators.
-(We are nothing without dumb sex ed jokes.)
+Our name was Solidarity with East Coast Sex Educators (SECSE).
+(We are nothing without dumb sex-ed jokes.)
 With the support of numerous recent and not-so-recently former employees, we walked out with little to no experience beyond what we had researched in preparation.
 Over the next five days, amidst silence from the company, we reached out to a number of local labor organizations who advised us on our next steps.

 Initial negotiations didn’t yield answers to our demands.
 On August 20, we publicly announced the strike, taking to social media with tremendous force.
 Eva sculpted our social media image, and we worked together to create a petition and a strike fund, not knowing how long our strike would have to go on.
 Within days, we reached 2,000 signatures on our petition, and the fund exploded in our local community.
 Even the organizations we were working with, including the Emergency Workplace Organizing Committee (EWOC) and the Democratic Socialists of America (DSA), hadn’t predicted that, with such a small striking force, we could gather that much support so quickly.

-Our wildcat strike getting such overwhelming support, in my mind, can be attributed to the interconnected solidarity within Boston’s queer community.
-Word spread fast and to this day, strangers will come into the store, asking us how the strike went.
+I can attribute the overwhelming support of our wildcat strike to the interconnected solidarity within Boston’s queer community.
+Word spread fast, and, to this day, strangers will come into the store, asking us how the strike went.

-As the company was trying to get to the bottom of how this happened, what we were asking for, and why, we were forced to assume the worst about our positions at Good Vibrations.
+As the company tried to get to the bottom of how this happened, what we were asking for, and why, management forced us to assume the worst about our positions at Good Vibrations.
 We knew picketing was necessary as negotiations continued to result in more questions than answers.

 Our first picket line was on August 22, and the store closed in anticipation of our action.
 Dozens of people turned out from EWOC, DSA, Pride at Work, and the Industrial Workers of the World (IWW) to support us.
 Outside of the Brookline location, we gathered, chanted, and spoke to the public in an action the size of which I never could have predicted.